-The points below are based on firsthand reports, adverse event reports to FDA, published research, doctors’ perspectives, the FDA-approved drug label and personal experience.
+Sources: Firsthand reports, adverse event reports to FDA, published research, doctors’ perspectives, the drug label and personal experience.
 These points concern finasteride as a treatment for hair loss in younger men.

 - Some men who took finasteride and then discontinued the drug have reported severe adverse effects which do not respond to treatment, do not resolve over time, and may be irreversible.
 See firsthand experiences and adverse event data.